Frequently Asked Questions

 Do I have to be registered with a political party to vote in the primary election?

-To change your party affiliation, you can complete a new federal postcard application (FPCA).
+To change your party affiliation, you can complete, sign, and submit a new federal postcard application (FPCA).

 Back to Top